carllobocd/git-hooks/README.md

 The above example uses [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/), if you aren't familiar with git flow - it's quite simple.
-Master is always stable and the latest release, features are developed in their own branch, when features are completed they are merged into develop, when it's time for a new version, a release branch is made from develop, any last minute changes are made (generate changelog, bump version file), and then merged to master.
+Master is always stable and the latest release; features are developed in their own branch; when features are completed they are merged into develop; when it's time for a new version, a release branch is made from develop, any last minute changes are made (generate changelog, bump version file), and then merged to master.

 In this case, we have 3 hooks, one to lint (check for parse errors), test (run test cases for only